Frozen-afk/multimodal-project/README.md

 and it instantly returns all matching media, even if filenames don’t match.

 This project connects text, image, and video understanding into a single intelligent system.
+🌐 Demo (Local Setup)

+You can run this project locally using Flask.
+It includes:

+Frontend: HTML, CSS, JavaScript

+Backend: Python (Flask + OpenAI CLIP)

+Model: openai/clip-vit-base-patch32